Hihaheho/Desk/docs/CONTRIBUTING.md

 ### Execution

-Currently there is only a interpreter called MIR Evaluator (mireval) Mireval executes a concrere MIR by statement by statement
+- Currently there is only a interpreter called MIR Evaluator (mireval).
+- Mireval executes a concrere MIR by statement by statement.

 ## Dkernel guide

+### Terminolopy

+- **event** - an enum data that describes how AST is modified
+- **repository** - an object that stores events
+- **audit** - filters denied events
+- **snapshot** - all AST data

+### Lifecycle

+1. `Kernel::process` is called
+2. Poll events from repository
+3. Audit events
+4. Handle events for internal
+5. Handle events for kernel states
+6. Handle events for snapshot

 ## Coding guidelines